-Cathedral Peaks Station comprises 2,000 acres of farmland with the privileged position of bordering the Fiordland National Park, recognised by the United Nations as a World Heritage Site.
+Cabot Lodge is situated on 2,000 acres of farmland bordering the Fiordland National Park, a renowned World Heritage Site.

-The topography of Cathedral Peaks Station allows for 360 degree views of Fiordland and there are a number of walks for guests of all fitness levels to enjoy while on the property.
-Guests can climb to the highest peak of the farm to a seated lookout for a well-deserved rest and breathtaking views, or wander down to the secluded jetty on the peaceful Waiau River for a romantic picnic or a spot of fishing.
+There are a number of walks for guests of all fitness levels to enjoy while on the property.
+Guests can climb to the highest peak of the farm for breathtaking views, or wander down to the secluded jetty on the peaceful Waiau River for a romantic picnic or a spot of fishing.

 There are countless opportunities to explore and discover the beauty of New Zealand on this authentic and captivating property.